 "The first and most important is to accept the realization that data is inherently dirty.
 I have heard such claims by non-data people that 'our data is of very high quality'.

-This is the wrong mindset because they don't know.
+This mindset stems from their lack of data expertise.
 It is only the data-savvy who can dig deep into data to ascertain the quality.
 In most cases, data is a mess down at the source."

 Warning signs: Your SDRs are manually double-checking AI-generated emails before sending them, prospects are responding with corrections about their job titles, or your AI tools keep pulling outdated information that makes your team look out of touch.
-One marketing leader we spoke with put it perfectly:
+One marketing leader from our survey:

 "The biggest lesson is that how good your outputs are is 100% dependent on how good your inputs are.
 Whether it's to ensure you have all the relevant data, APIs, background information, etc. The quality is based on how good it is." - Senior Email Lifecycle Marketing Manager 1001-5000 employees, SaaS/software